 We recommend selecting tools that provide these key advantages:

 - Versatility: Does the tool support all types of testing you require?

-- Accessibility: Does the tool support the skills and language proficiencies of your testers?
+- Accessibility: Does the tool support your testers' skills and language proficiencies?

-- Quality Reports: Does the tool define test effectiveness as well as diagnose and document the root causes of any defects?
+- Quality Reports: Does the tool define test effectiveness and diagnose and document the root causes of any defects?

 - Ease of maintenance: Does the tool allow for test cases to be easily amended and reused?

 Confirm Your Test Automation Framework is Maintainable & Scalable